GoogleChrome/ip-protection/proposed_willful_ip_blindness_principles.md

 IP addresses are critical to detect, identify, block, and prevent infected devices, botnets, command and control servers, account hijacking, cookie theft, spam, and invalid traffic which would otherwise erode the web’s functionality and ecosystem’s success.
 IP addresses can also be used to facilitate account recovery.

-<p>**Note:** While IP addresses remain a critical piece of abuse prevention today, their use still poses a potential privacy risk to users.
+<p><b>Note:</b> While IP addresses remain a critical piece of abuse prevention today, their use still poses a potential privacy risk to users.
 Anti-abuse mechanism implementers need to plan for long term migration to privacy preserving mechanisms like <a href="https://github.com/WICG/trust-token-api">Trust Tokens</a> or <a href="proposed_willful_ip_blindness_principles.md#domain-partitioning-ip-addresses">domain partitioned IP addresses</a> to reduce this potential privacy risk.
 </p>

 ### Conforming use #4: Rare issue investigation